1. HOW WE COLLECT, CONTROL, AND PROCESS YOUR PERSONAL DATA.

 This Notice may change from time to time.
+The most up-to-date version is published on our website.
 Any changes that affect you will be communicated to you by way of an e-mail or a notice on our employee website as appropriate.

 1.3 WHO CONTROLS YOUR PERSONAL DATA AND HOW CAN YOU CONTACT THEM?

 Stobart Air UC is the “Data Controller” of all Personal Data we collect and process.
 “Stobart Air” primarily refers to Stobart Air UC, and where appropriate, to other companies in the Group or entities over which we exercise control.
 We are registered in Ireland with registration number 28858.

 Questions or concerns you have can be addressed to: –